 5. Rent out your home

-- Pros: You control rates and available dates, and setup is easy and usually free.
+Pros: You control rates and available dates.
+Setup is easy and usually free.

 6. Invest in rental property

-Rental properties can include condos, townhomes, beach houses, multi-tenant properties and other residences, which can be rented short or long-term.
+Rental properties can include condos, townhomes, beach houses, multi-tenant properties, and other residences.
+These can be rented short-term or long-term.

-- Cons: Managing rental properties is not a hands-off project.
-You need to be mindful of the all-in costs and time for repairs and maintenance, and understand how to handle disputes with your renters.
-To lighten the workload and make it truly passive income, you’ll need to pay a third-party property manager to handle ongoing issues.
+Cons: Managing rental properties is not a hands-off project.
+You need to be mindful of the all-in costs and time for repairs and maintenance.
+You also need to understand how to handle disputes with your renters.
+To lighten the workload and make it truly passive income, you'll need to pay a third-party property manager to handle ongoing issues.

 7. Invest in Real Estate Investment Trusts (REITs)

-Real estate investment trusts (REITs) are similar to mutual funds, but instead of a mutual fund that invests in many stocks or bonds, REITs own multiple properties.
-REITs invest in different types of properties (apartments, commercial buildings, storage facilities).
-You receive income payments based upon the cash flow generated by the REIT’s operations.
+Real estate investment trusts (REITs) are similar to mutual funds, but instead of investing in stocks or bonds, REITs own multiple properties.
+REITs invest in different types of properties like apartments, commercial buildings, or storage facilities.
+You receive income payments based upon the cash flow generated by the REIT's operations.

 Create income streams through content creation